Quantum and Interband Cascade Lasers (QCLs and ICLs), 3 - 11 µm

 Thorlabs' DFB QCLs emit at wavelengths that range from 4.00 to 11.00 µm (2500 cm-1 to 909 cm-1), while our DFB ICLs emit at wavelengths that range from 3.00 to 3.50 µm (3333 cm-1 to 2857 cm-1).
 If we do not stock the wavelength required for your application, custom wavelengths are available by contacting Tech Support.

 The tuning range of individual DFB QCLs and ICLs depends greatly on the actual laser device.
 Each DFB QCL or ICL is a unique device with its own threshold current, rollover current, and spectrum.
-With typical lasers, it is usually preferable to operate the laser at or near the rollover current, since the output power is lowest at threshold and highest at rollover.
-On the other hand, the wavelength of DFB QCLs and ICLs changes as a function of the current, so operating at the rollover current is not always possible in spectroscopy measurements, which require specific wavelengths.
-(It is important to note that the output power is not constant over the entire tuning range.)
+Since the wavelength and power of DFB QCLs and ICLs change over the tuning range, operating the lasers near the rollover current is not always desirable in spectroscopy measurements, which require specific wavelengths.
+The driving current and operating temperature of DFB QCLs and ICLs can be adjusted to change the output signal to the desired wavelength and power.

 To demonstrate the tunability of these lasers, we measured the center wavelength of a previous-generation QD4580CM1 DFB QCL as a function of drive current, from threshold to near rollover, at 15 °C and 25 °C. Over the entire temperature and drive current range, we obtained center wavelengths from 4.568 µm to 4.586 µm (2189.14 cm-1 to 2180.77 cm-1), spanning a range of 18 nm (8.37 cm-1), with output power ranging from 3.2 mW (at threshold current) to 39.1 mW (at near-rollover current).
 Since the laser is capable of operating at 35 °C, even broader wavelength tuning is also achievable.